Sol Palha: Financial & Economic Insights Euro and Dollar News Unveiled: Insights into Euro-Dollar Dance

 The table below clearly illustrates that many members are blatantly ignoring these rules.

 Spain’s budget deficit could reach 90% of GDP by 2011.
-It is roughly 60% and rising, so we have yet another contender joining the troubled nations list.
+It is roughly 60% and rising, so another contender is joining the troubled nations list.
 S&P has already downgraded Spain’s sovereign AAA credit rating.
 In fact, at this point, Germany is the only country in the EU that deserves the AAA rating.
 The rest all face varying degrees of trouble.

-Germany, the head honcho, is in no mood to lend money or help its fellow members as they have problems.
+The head honcho, Germany is in no mood to lend money or help its fellow members as they have problems.
 A strong currency makes it hard for struggling countries to make their exports attractive by devaluing their currency.
 Under the one currency umbrella, they no longer have this option.
 For example, Italy had a history of systematically devaluing the lira when faced with harsh economic conditions; this option is no longer available.
-Thus the next step is to flaunt the rules simply openly.
-If no punishment for breaking these rules is forthcoming, then there is nothing to stop other members from joining the party.
+Thus, the next step is to flaunt the rules simply oand penly.
+If no punishment for breaking these rules is forthcoming, nothing can stop other members from joining the party.

-Thus there is a good chance that something could crack here and that the Euro might not be as safe as so many make it be.
+Thus, there is a good chance that something could crack here and that the Euro might not be as safe as so many make it be.
 While the US has problems, the EU’s problems are starting to look even more daunting.
 Look at the table above; all four nations are openly flaunting the rules laid by the growth and stability pact.
-Actually, when we add Spain to the list, the count rises to 5.
+When we add Spain to the list, the count rises to 5.

 Some members could be kicked out (theatrical move and not likely right now)